BulbLighter/Gameproject-php-laravel/README.md

 1. We gonna start with HTML,CSS,JS and then move on to PHP,Laravel,MySQL.
 2. Added a form for pet creation.
-3. Add styling for the form with CSS Flexbox for a clean layout.
+3. Added styling for the form with CSS Flexbox for a clean layout.